How tensions between Ukraine and Russia could impact your wallet

 ALBANY, N.Y.
-(NEWS10) – As fears of a Russian invasion of Ukraine continue, the tensions, combined with other factors, could have an impact on your wallet.
-With a slew of geopolitical issues in major oil producing countries, gas prices continue to rise across the Capital Region.
+(NEWS10) — As fears of a Russian invasion of Ukraine continue, the tensions, combined with other factors, could have an impact on your wallet.
+With a slew of geopolitical issues in major oil producing countries, gas prices continue to rise across the New York.

-According to data from GasBuddy, filling up in Albany costs over 7 cents more on average per gallon than this time last week, with the average price at the pump up to $3.56.
+According to data from GasBuddy, filling up in Rochester costs over five cents more on average per gallon than this time last week, with the average price at the pump up to $3.55.
 That’s more than a dollar difference from last year and over a dime since last month.

 A spike in prices driven by rising costs in crude oil, “A barrel of West Texas Intermediate Crude Oil now at $88 a barrel, that’s the highest since 2014.
 All of this really being fueled by geopolitical tensions,” Patrick De Haan, head of petroleum analysis at GasBuddy explained.